snktshrma/obstacle_cluster_detection/README.md

 # obstacle_cluster_detection

-I developed an obstacle detection module using 2D Lidar scans.
+A ROS based obstacle detection module using 2D Lidar scans.
 The environment contains one or more moving objects.
 When objects are within the range of 2 meters, a ros message is published as an output containing: the number of obstacles, the distances to the obstacles and the sizes of obstacles.
 ## **Approach**
-The approach to the solution is via a custom extended object tracking algorithm, known as DBSCAN.
+The approach to the solution is via a custom extended object tracking algorithm.
 Steps:

 1. Detect the laser points in the area
 2. Constructing the clusters of the laser points based on some filtering parameters